tnomedialab/dash-srd.js/README.md

 of the player files, in subdirectory `srdplayer`, and utilities for generic tasks in JavaScript.
 All the necessary source files are included in `Gruntfile.js`, such that you can build dash-srd.min.js with the grunt command line.
-Note that you muse the command in the dash-srd directory and grunt must be correctly installed.
+Note that you must use the command in the dash-srd directory and grunt must be correctly installed.
 If all went well (Grunt will tell you), the dash-srd.min.js script can be found in the `build` directory.